 Critics point to the black characters portrayed in many of Tezuka’s classic works as proof of their charges.
 Tezuka’s treatment of blacks in his cartoons, they maintain, contain all the recognizable elements of negative stereotypes transplanted from Western societies.

 “My greatest concern is that seeing these images will make (Japanese) people believe they are true on a subconscious level,” says Dr. Harriette Richard, a professor of psychology at Northern Kentucky University and board member of the U.S. Association of Black Psychologists.

-“I don’t find any discrimination in Tezuka’s work,” counters Hidekazu Nishio, a general manager at the Kodansha publishing company.
+“I don’t find any discrimination in Tezuka’s work,” counters Hidekazu Nishio, legal affairs manager at the Kodansha publishing company.
 “The basic concepts in his cartoons are humanitarianism and love.”